1. Basic Usage

 By default, Teleoperation starts in Waypoint mode.
 Waypoints are end-effector poses that you can save and return to either manually or using objectives.
 To access this control mode, select Waypoints tab after enabling the teleoperation panel.

 The toolbar provides some quick waypoints to which the robot can move to.
+The Waypoints sidebar to the left contains all of the saved waypoints.

 Try running a few waypoints: